ocean-debug/TFdisc-book/source/tutorials/index.rst

 There are a number of tutorials available to demonstrate how to use TFdisc functions with demo datasets.

-This tutorial consists mainly of two examples, one using a single-cell dataset of lung epithelial cells to demonstrate TFdisc's performance on differential gene exploration, and one using a single-cell dataset of mouse gastrulation erythropoiesis to explore its performance in unraveling lineage alterations.
+This tutorial consists mainly of two examples, one using a single-cell dataset of lung epithelial cells to demonstrate TFdisc's performance on differential gene exploration,and one using a single-cell dataset of mouse gastrulation erythropoiesis to explore its performance in unraveling lineage alterations.

 .. note::
    The demo datasets are available in both Seurat and Scanpy formats.